Do You Believe in Magic (album): Release and commercial performance

 Do You Believe in Magics release was preceded by the Spoonful's second tour of the US West Coast, which began on October 18, 1965.
 The tour coincided with the peak of "Do You Believe in Magic" on the Billboard singles chart, and it represented a high point for the band's members, who felt they had been better received in California than anywhere else.
 The album first went on-sale on October 23, when the band held an autograph session in San Francisco's East Bay area after a week of appearances at the city's hungry i club.
 Kama Sutra Records issued the album across the United States in November.
 In conjunction with the release, the label issued the non-album single "You Didn't Have to Be So Nice", which had been recorded too late for inclusion on the album.
 (Note: "You Didn't Have to Be So Nice" was later included on the Lovin' Spoonful's second album, Daydream, issued in February 1966.)

 Presales for the album were strong, reaching around 60,000 orders by late October 1965, and Billboard magazine's review panel predicted the album would match the success of the "Do You Believe in Magic" single.
 The album entered Billboards Top LPs chart on December 4, and it initially ran on the chart for 19 weeks.
 It first peaked in February 1966 at number 71.
-In April, after the album fell off the US charts, Kama Sutra issued "Did You Ever Have to Make Up Your Mind?" as a single, and another American rock band signed to the label, the Critters, released a cover of "Younger Girl" as their debut single.
+In April, after the album fell off the US charts, Kama Sutra issued "Did You Ever Have to Make Up Your Mind?" as a single.
+That same month, another American rock band signed to the label, the Critters, released a cover of "Younger Girl" as their debut single.
 (Note: Before "Did You Ever Have to Make Up Your Mind"'s US release in April 1966, Quality Records issued it in December 1965 in select Canadian cities to test its potential performance in the American market.)
 The singles peaked at numbers two and 42, respectively, and Do You Believe in Magic re-entered the Top LPs chart in June.
 The album spent 16 more weeks on the chart; it peaked at number 32 in August, a week before the band's fifth single, "Summer in the City", topped the singles chart.

 Do You Believe in Magic was first released in the United Kingdom in March 1966.
 The album was distributed by Pye International Records, which negotiated the UK release rights for Kama Sutra products in late 1965.
 Released before the band broke-out in the UK with an April 1966 tour, the album did not chart, but an EP collecting "Did You Ever Have to Make Up Your Mind?" and three other album tracks reached number three on Record Mirrors EP chart that July.